Marie-Louise von Motesiczky: Early life

-Life and Work
+Life and work

 After leaving school at only thirteen, Marie-Louise attended art classes in Vienna, The Hague, Frankfurt, Paris and Berlin.
 In 1927/28 she was invited by Max Beckmann to join his master class at the Städelschule in Frankfurt.
-Beckmann had been introduced to the Motesiczky family in 1920 and it was through them that he met the singer Mathilde von Kaulbach (‘Quappi’, 1904-86), who became his second wife in 1925.
+Beckmann had been introduced to the Motesiczky family in 1920 and it was through them that he met the singer Mathilde von Kaulbach (‘Quappi’, 1904–86), who became his second wife in 1925.
 Beckmann was a lifelong friend and mentor to Marie-Louise whose influence can be seen in her early portraiture and still-lifes, and the allegorical subjects from the 1940s onwards.
 The second great influence on her work after Max Beckmann was Oskar Kokoschka.
 Her large circle of friends also included the sculptor Marie Duras, the art historian Sir Ernst Gombrich and the artist Milein Cosman.

 The day after the Anschluss (the annexation of Austria into the German Third Reich) on 12 March 1938, Marie-Louise and her mother Henriette left Vienna, going to Holland where Marie-Louise’s aunt, Ilse von Leembruggen, lived in the Hague.
 There she had her first solo exhibition in January 1939, but soon left with her mother for England, travelling via Switzerland.
-In London they renewed their acquaintance with Oskar Kokoschka (1886-1980) and met the writer Elias Canetti (1905-94) with whom Marie-Louise was to develop a relationship that lasted for more than thirty years, and a correspondence that continued until 1992.
+In London they renewed their acquaintance with Oskar Kokoschka (1886-1980) and met the writer Elias Canetti (1905–94) with whom Marie-Louise was to develop a relationship that lasted for more than thirty years, and a correspondence that continued until 1992.
 Canetti dedicated a collection of aphorisms to 'Marie-Louise' in 1942 (these were published posthumously).
-Marie-Louise's portrait of Canetti is exhibited in the National Portrait Gallery in London.
+Marie-Louise's portrait of Canetti is in the National Portrait Gallery in London.
 Her brother Karl had stayed behind in Vienna; he was able to send a substantial part of their possessions to London, including Marie-Louise’s paintings.
 These were eventually installed in the house in Amersham in Buckinghamshire, bought by Marie-Louise and her mother in 1941 to be out of reach of bombing raids on London.
 Wherever Marie-Louise lived from then on – in Amersham and then in Hampstead – space was provided not only for her studio, but for Canetti’s library from Vienna and Canetti himself.
+Canetti repaid her kindness by bestowing her with an autograph manuscript of what he called his aphorisms for Marie-Louise in 1942 which were published 50 years later.